The Start Here, Go Places.® NAF Academy of Finance Bank On It® Tournament (“Competition”)

 Teachers must let the Sponsor know prior by 6:00 p.m.
-ET on Tuesday, April 25, 2017 if the Teacher has a student who will compete in the Final Tournament Rounds 3 and 4 at the NAF Next conference in Dallas, TX.
+ET on Wednesday, April 25, 2018 if the Teacher has a student who will compete in the Final Tournament Rounds 3 and 4 at the NAF Next conference in Washington, DC.

 11. Conditions: Participation in Competition and acceptance of a Final Four position by submitting the applicable documentation as required constitutes each Final Four student’s permission for Sponsor or NAF to use the student’s name, address (city and state), likeness, photograph, picture, portrait, voice, biographical information, and/or any statements made by each Final Four student regarding the Competition or Sponsor for advertising and promotional purposes without notice or additional compensation, as outlined in these rules.
-By participating, all entrants and winners, as applicable, agree to release and hold harmless Sponsor, NAF their affiliates, subsidiaries, partners, promotion and interactive agencies including, but not limited to Krobe Interactive LLC, the Association of International Certified Professional Accountants, and any other entities which are involved in providing support to Sponsor in connection with this Competition (collectively, the “Competition Entities”) and their respective parent companies, subsidiaries, affiliates, partners, representatives, agents, successors, assigns, employees, officers and directors, from any and all liability, for loss, harm, damage, injury, cost or expense whatsoever including without limitation, property damage, personal injury and/or death which may occur in connection with, preparation for, travel to, or participation in Competition, or possession, acceptance and/or use or misuse of any prize or participation in any Competition-related or prize-related activity and for any claims based on publicity rights, defamation, invasion of privacy, copyright infringement (including claims under state law moral rights provisions, as applicable), trademark infringement or any other intellectual property-related cause of action.
+By participating, all entrants and winners, as applicable, agree to release and hold harmless Sponsor, NAF parent companies, subsidiaries, partners, promotion and interactive agencies including, but not limited to Krobe Interactive LLC, NAF, the Association of International Certified Professional Accountants, (collectively, the “Competition Entities”) and their respective parent companies, subsidiaries, affiliates, partners, representatives, agents, successors, assigns, employees, officers and directors, from any and all liability, for loss, harm, damage, injury, cost or expense whatsoever including without limitation, property damage, personal injury and/or death which may occur in connection with, preparation for, travel to, or participation in Competition, or possession, acceptance and/or use or misuse of any prize or participation in any Competition-related or prize-related activity and for any claims based on publicity rights, defamation, invasion of privacy, copyright infringement (including claims under state law moral rights provisions, as applicable), trademark infringement or any other intellectual property-related cause of action.
 Entrants who do not comply with these Official Rules, or attempt to interfere with this Competition in any way, shall be disqualified.
 Sponsor is not responsible if Competition cannot take place or if any prize cannot be awarded due to cancellations, delays or interruptions due to acts of God, acts of war, natural disasters, weather or acts of terrorism or any other reason beyond Sponsor’s control.

 12. Additional Terms: Any attempted form of entry other than as set forth herein these Official Rules is prohibited; no automatic, programmed, robotic or similar means of participation are permitted.
 The Sponsor and Competition Entities are not responsible for technical, hardware, software, telephone or other communications malfunctions, errors or failures of any kind, lost or unavailable network connections, Website, Internet, or ISP availability, unauthorized human intervention, traffic congestion, incomplete or inaccurate capture of entry information (regardless of cause) or failed, incomplete, garbled, jumbled or delayed computer transmissions which may limit one’s ability to participate in the Competition, including any injury or damage to participant’s or any other person’s computer relating to or resulting from participating in this Competition or downloading any materials in this Competition.
 Sponsor reserves the right, in its sole discretion, to cancel, terminate, modify, extend or suspend this Competition should (in its sole discretion) virus, bugs, non-authorized human intervention, fraud or other causes beyond its control corrupt or affect the administration, security, fairness or proper conduct of the Competition.
 Sponsor reserves the right, at its sole discretion, to disqualify any individual it believes and/or finds, in its sole discretion, to be tampering with the participation process or the operation of the Competition or Website.
 Sponsor may prohibit any participant from participating in the Competition or receiving any prize if, in its sole discretion, it determines and/or believes that said entrant is attempting to undermine the legitimate operation of the Competition by cheating, hacking, deception, or other unfair practices (including the use of automated programs) or intending to annoy, abuse, threaten or harass any other participant or Sponsor representatives.
 Sponsor reserves the right to take any action it deems necessary at any time to ensure the fair administration of the Competition and compliance with applicable laws.